kishisaka/sprinkler_controler/README.md

 App Overview
 ------------
-An automatic sprkinler system controller.
-Automatically turns on and off the sprinkler system at times specified in the sprinker_times.json file.
-The controller will also go to weatherunderground.com to check the weather prior to running a sprinkler.
+This is an automatic sprkinler controller that runs on an Intel® Edison.
+The sprinkler controller will automatically turns on and off the sprinkler system at times specified in the sprinker_times.json file.
+The controller will also go to weatherunderground.com to check the weather condition prior to running a sprinkler.
+If the weather condition contains the word "rain" the sprinker will not run at that time.
+The weather condition is updated every 30 minutes.

 The sprinker_times.json file is shown below:

 ```
 {